riscv-boom/riscv-boom/CONTRIB_AND_STYLE.md

 **Bug Reports**

 Good bug reports are invaluable!
-Please try to provide reproducable code snippets and try to verify the behavior differs from the Spike RISC-V ISA simulator.
+Please try to provide reproducible code snippets and try to verify the behavior differs from the Spike RISC-V ISA simulator.

 **Feature Contributions**